treehouses/cli/README.md

    [turtleblocksjs]                       TurtleBlocks is an activity with a Logo-inspired graphical "turtle" that draws colorful art
 tor [list|add|delete|deleteall|start]     deals with services on tor hidden network
     [stop|destroy|notice|status|refresh]
-tunnels [pagekite|info]                   services to host a local port on a remote url bootoption <console|desktop> [autologin]  sets the boot mode openvpn [use|show|delete]                 helps setting up an openvpn client
+bootoption <console|desktop> [autologin]  sets the boot mode openvpn [use|show|delete]                 helps setting up an openvpn client
         [notice|start|stop|load]